Ajax loader mobile nav

 However, we do and you can enjoy browsing our range of beds, mattresses, duvets and bedding online at bigbrandbeds.co.uk.
 Even if you choose to buy online, you will still receive the great service that Vokins customers have become accustomed to over the 133 years the family have been trading.

-I’ve recently dug out a photograph of Queen Elizabeth II officially opening Brighton Marina on 31st May 1979.
+I’HM The Queen at Brighton Marina 31.5.79ve recently found a photograph of Queen Elizabeth II officially opening Brighton Marina on 31st May 1979.
 Why the interest in this you might ask?
 Well the curtains that covered the plaque that Her Majesty unveiled were made in the soft furnishing workrooms of Vokins.